kheppenstall/final_assessment/README.md

 The URLockbox is a the final assessment for backend engineering module4 at TuringSchool of Software and Design.

 Kyle's [Url Lockbox](https://gist.github.com/neight-allen/335dcfdc8fc258757357ce597eb9dbd1) assessment for Turing.
 The url lockbox provides a place for users to store links to review or visit them later.
 Users can create accounts, login, add links, and mark them as read or unread.
+Users can also filter links using the case insensitive search field or by clicking 'Show Read' or 'Show Unread'.

 Tech stack: Ruby, Rails, PostgreSQL, RSpec, JQuery, Sass (scss), Heroku